 Summer – During summer, weather in the Algarve is at its best.
-Temperatures run hot and the sea is really warm, meaning you can easily swim for one or two hours without ever being cold.
-This allows you to snorkel for a longer period of time and without having to wear a suit.
+Temperatures run hot and the sea is a little bit warmer.
+This allows you to snorkel for a longer period of time without needing a wet suit.
 However, summer is also high-season for tourism in the Algarve.
 This means that beaches will be crowded with tourists, which means you may find the sea a bit sandy due to the many people inside the water, and it means you will have to be careful while swimming to avoid other swimmers.

 Winter – In winter, sea temperatures can be a bit cold, forcing you to wear a wetsuit.
 Winter also has the downside that the sea is rougher and waves can get too big to be safe to swim in the ocean.
 Even though you can snorkel in good days, when the sea is calm, winter is definitely not a good time to go snorkelling in the Algarve.
 Definitely not worth it booking a trip to the Algarve during winter if you are expecting to go snorkelling.

-Autumn/Spring – During autumn and spring, the weather is warmer than in winter but still colder than in the summer.
-This means that, depending on how well you bear the cold and on the weather conditions of the day, you might be able to snorkel for a couple of hours without a wetsuit.
-The sea also tends to be a lot calmer and safer than during winter.
-A great advantage when compared to summer, is the absence of tourists at the beaches, meaning you will practically have the sea to yourself, so that you can snorkel and explore as much as you want without ever being disturbed.
+Autumn/Spring – A great advantage when compared to summer, is the absence of tourists at the beaches, meaning you will practically have the sea to yourself, so that you can snorkel and explore as much as you want without ever being disturbed.

 Best Algarve snorkeling beaches